-In some instances, the desiderability of Czechoslovak refugees unleashed a competition with other refugees.
-One UNHCR officer expressed his belief that Sweden had stopped to recruit Albanian refugees from Yugoslavia because high skilled Czech refugees had become available.
-It was probably not a coincidence that no foreign delegation visited Yugoslavia in the fall of 1968.
-The first draft of the Yugoslav discourse at the 1968 session of the UNHCR Executive Committee drew attention to the discrimination against some national groups in favor of others, as witnessed by the case of Albanians versus Czechoslovak refugees.
-While these allegations apparently disappeared from the following version of the discourse, they would become a recurrent argument in following negotiations.
-Once again, bias against a national group were packed in legal terms in order to decline possibilities of resettlement.
-Albanian refugees willing to emigrate continued to have troubles in being accepted by other countries, often drawing on the pretext that, having spent a long time in Yugoslavia, they had lost their right of asylum.
-Albanians were also those most stigmatized because of deeply-rooted prejudices, their low educational profile as well as the fact that the average huge size of families, with many dependent members, discouraged the countries of emigration.
-In 1971, when the Swedish delegation re-established contacts with the Yugoslav authorities, they stated to be willing to host only small families.
+In some instances, the desirability of Czechoslovak refugees provoked competition with other refugees.
+One UNHCR officer, for example, claimed that Sweden had stopped recruiting Albanian refugees from Yugoslavia because highly skilled Czech refugees had become available.
+It was probably no coincidence that no foreign delegation visited Yugoslavia in the fall of 1968.
+The first draft of the Yugoslav discourse at the 1968 session of the UNHCR Executive Committee drew attention to discrimination against some national groups in favour of others by referring to the issue of Albanians versus Czechoslovak refugees.
+While these allegations apparently disappeared from the following version of the discourse, they would become a recurrent argument in later negotiations.
+Once again, bias against a national group was packaged in legal terms to decline resettlement.
+Albanian refugees willing to emigrate continued to have issues with being accepted by other countries, often drawing on the pretext that, having spent a long time in Yugoslavia, they had lost their right of asylum.
+Albanians were also the most stigmatised due to deeply rooted prejudices, low educational levels, and having large families with many dependents, which discouraged countries of emigration.
+In 1971, when the Swedish delegation re-established contacts with the Yugoslav authorities, they stated they were only willing to host small families.

-The 1980s witnessed a rise in Eastern European asylum seekers in Yugoslavia, numbering 2000 to 3000 yearly.
-The two most numerous national groups, Czechoslovaks and Romanians, represented the two opposite ends of the spectrum.
-Czechoslovaks, as well as Hungarians, among them many families with children, usually entered Yugoslavia as tourists.
-In most cases, they took the opportunity of finding themselves legally in the country to submit an asylum request.
-As one Yugoslav diplomat put it, the image Czechoslovaks conveyed was that of a people with long established democratic traditions, who could draw on an extensive network of contacts in Western countries.
-Although they often stated that their country was under Soviet occupation, as it was noticed, it was hard to regard them as persecuted, as they arrive by car and they were provided with travel documents and foreign currency.
-Yet, once they were taken care of by the UNHCR branch office in Belgrade, their resettlement was much smoother than with other nationals.
-The fact that refugees from Czechoslovakia rarely became a burden fostered the favorable attitude of the Yugoslav authorities.
-While in the second half of the 1980s, fewer Czechoslovaks were recognized as refugees after turning to the UNHCR while on vacation, in most cases they could safely return home, without having spent time abroad illegally.
+In the 1980s the number of Eastern European asylum seekers annually in Yugoslavia rose to between 2,000 and 3,000.
+The largest groups, Czechoslovaks and Romanians, represented the two opposite ends of the spectrum.
+Czechoslovaks, and also Hungarians, among whom were many families with children, usually entered Yugoslavia as tourists.
+In most cases, they took the opportunity of being in the country legally to submit an asylum request.
+As one Yugoslav diplomat put it, the image Czechoslovaks conveyed was that of a people with long-established democratic traditions, who could draw on an extensive network of contacts in Western countries.
+Although they often stated that their country was under Soviet occupation, it was hard to regard them as being persecuted when they arrived by car and came with travel documents and foreign currency.
+Yet once they were processed by the UNHCR branch office in Belgrade, their resettlement went far more smoothly than it did for others.
+Since Czechoslovak refugees rarely became a burden, Yugoslav authorities regarded them more favourably.
+Later in the 1980s, fewer Czechoslovaks were given refugee status after applying to the UNHCR while on holiday, but they could usually return home safely without having spent time abroad illegally.

-At the other end, Romanians were ready to face any risk to flee the unbearable living conditions in their country.
+Romanians, on the other hand, were ready to face any risk to escape the unbearable situation in their country.
 Many tempted fate by swimming across the Danube.
-This became one of the most hazardous segments of the route heading to the Western bloc, with an unknown number of casualties.
-Romanians soon replaced Albanians at the bottom of the hierarchies as they were shaped by both the foreign delegations and, as a chain effect, the Yugoslav authorities.
-Romanians were often stigmatized by countries of resettlement for their “asocial behavior, unwillingness to work and criminal attitudes”.
-For instance, Australia reduced the quotas for Romanians, because of their “negative features”.
+This became one of the most hazardous segments of the route to the Western Bloc, with an unknown number of casualties.
+Romanians soon replaced Albanians at the bottom of the hierarchies created by both foreign delegations and, consequently, the Yugoslav authorities.
+Romanians were often stigmatised by resettlement countries for their ‘antisocial behaviour, unwillingness to work, and criminal mindset’.
+For instance, Australia reduced the quotas for Romanians because of their ‘negative features’.